Skip to main content

 Sinus tract formation Srotorodha — obstructed micro-channels

-Lymphatic stagnation Rasa Dushti — stagnation of interstitial fluid
+Tissue & lymphatic stagnation at lesion sites Rasa Dushti — stagnation of interstitial fluid

 Disease chronicity and spread Vata involvement — movement of pathology through channels